emogenet/hayward/README.md

-# Hayward SMART TEMP wifi module integration into home automation dashboard
+# Hayward SMART TEMP Wifi Module tools

-TL;DR:
+## **TL;DR:**

-    Linux tools to read status value from a Hayward heat pump smart temp wifi module
+This is a couple of Linux command line tools to read status from a __[Hayward heat pump smart temp wifi module](https://archive.is/wip/cLCuw)__

-Long form:
+## **Long form:**

-    Where I curently live, Hayward sells swimming pool heat pumps that optionally come with a Wifi module called "Smart Temp".
+Where I curently live, __[Hayward](https://global.hayward.com/)__ sells swimming pool heat pumps that optionally come with a Wifi module called "Smart Temp".

-    Hayward product reference is HWX95005010014
+Hayward product reference is __[HWX95005010014](https://archive.is/wip/cLCuw)__

 The contraption is supposed to let you control your heat pump with your phone.

 In practice the thing seems to be a thin shell around some sort of standard industrial serial controller (RS-422 or RS-485 or the like).

-The shell basically adds TCP and Wifi and wraps control data into some sort of opaque protocol.
+Said shell basically adds TCP and Wifi and wraps control data into some sort of opaque proprietary protocol.

-    With a little bit of work, it can actually be made to regurgitate useful state information from the heat pump and integrate those into your home automation dashboard.
+With a little bit of work, it can actually be made to regurgitate useful heat pump state information and integrate those into your home automation dashboard.

-    Running a cron script every 5mn on my Linux home automation server, I can now read from the heat pump the values below and dump them into an influxdb time series database so I can display pool status in a Grafana dashboard.
+Running a cron script every 5mn on my Linux home automation server, I can now read from the heat pump the values below and dump them into an influxdb time series database so I can display pool status in a Grafana dashboard:

-        - is the heat pump on or off?
++ is the heat pump on or off?
-        - what is the incoming water temperature?
++ what is the incoming water temperature?
-        - what is the outgoing water temperature?
++ what is the outgoing water temperature?

-    At this point the tools in this repo don't allow you to *control* the heat pump, just read some of the status variables.
+At this point the tools in this repo don't allow you to *control* the heat pump, just read some of its status variables.

-    I have only reverse-engineered some of the data dump and none of the control protocol because in my home, the pool heat pump is slave (via the water pressure sensor) to a centralized pool management system that controls chemistry, filtration, temperature, etc ...

-    So at my home, giving direct orders to the heat pump is entirely moot since they'll be overridden.
+I have only reverse-engineered some of the data dump and none of the control protocol because in my home, the pool heat pump is slave (via the water pressure sensor) to a centralized pool management system that controls chemistry, filtration, temperature, etc ... and therefore, giving direct orders to the heat pump is entirely moot since they'll be overridden.

-    If you get around to reverse-engineer more of the protocol, submit a PR.
+If someone gets around to reverse-engineer more of the protocol, please submit a PR (is it MQTT? who knows.)

-    In practice, the device comes with a laundry list of problems:
+## In practice, the device comes with a laundry list of problems:

-        - it's flaky (needs to be restarted regularly).
-Luckily, the electricity company around here is also flaky, so we get "free reboots" on a regular basis, it all works out :\
++ it's flaky (needs to be restarted regularly).
+Luckily, the electricity company around here is also flaky, so we get "free reboots" on a regular basis, it all works out :-\

-        - the phone application is not particularly useful: you can't get any data out of it other than using your eyes to read, and much less remote control it.
++ the phone application is not particularly useful: you can't get any data out of it other than using your eyes to read, and much less remote control it.

-        - both the "smart temp" device and the phone app are pieces of chinesium that hayward bough wholesale from a company called "Beijing Simple-WiFi Co.Ltd." the design of the system leaves a lot to be desired.
++ both the "smart temp" device and the phone app are pieces of chinesium that hayward bough wholesale from a company called "Beijing Simple-WiFi Co.Ltd." the design of the system leaves a lot to be desired.
 Looks like security by shallow obscurity was the order of the day when this was designed.

-        - both the data and control protocol are undocumented
++ both the data and control protocol are undocumented

-        - the wifi device firmare does the following:
++ the wifi device firmare does the following:

-            - first time config:
+  + first time config:

-                - set it to AP by pressing a button on the front panel
+    + set it to AP by pressing a button on the front panel

-                - connect your phone or PC to it
+    + connect your phone or PC to it

-                - go to http://192.168.2.100 to feed it useful info, such as your Wifi connection ino
+    + go to http://192.168.2.100 to feed it useful info, such as your Wifi connection info

-            - once properly configured, the device provides:
+  + once properly configured, the device provides:

-                - a web server on port 80 "protected" by a password
+    + a web server on port 80 "protected" by a password

-                - something that reads and write raw TCP on port 60000
+    + something that reads and write raw TCP on port 60000

-                - when you connect to port 60000, the thing produces a continuous stream of data that is a dump *all* config info, including admin password, wifi AP password, heat pump data, the whole nine yard.
+    + when you connect to port 60000, the thing produces a continuous stream of data that is a dump *all* config info, including admin password, wifi AP password, heat pump data, the whole nine yard.

-            - yes, you read correctly: that thing is a device *OUTSIDE OF YOUR HOUSE* that you can connect to with the press of a button (config mode) and that will dump all security info, including the password to your home router  out on port 60000.
+    + yes, you read correctly: that thing is a device *OUTSIDE OF YOUR HOUSE* that you can connect to with the press of a button (config mode) and that will dump all security info, including the password to your home router  out on port 60000.
 Neat isn't it?

-How the tools works:
+## How the tools works:

++ just run:

-    - /bin/bash hpump.sh <IP address of your smart temp wifi module>
+        /bin/bash hpump.sh <IP address of your smart temp wifi module>

-    - hpump.sh uses netcat to capture a chunk of the data stream that comes out of port 60000 of the wifi module and sore it in a file
++ hpump.sh uses netcat to capture a chunk of the data stream that comes out of port 60000 of the wifi module and store it in a file

-    - hpump.sh then runs hpump.py which parses the data dump to extract useful information and print it to stdout
++ hpump.sh then runs hpump.py which parses the data dump to extract useful information and print it to stdout

-What the protocol look like:
+## What the protocol look like:

-    - it's a stream of binary data
++ it's a stream of binary data

-    - every once in a while it spits out a HTTP header to let a browser believe it speaks HTTP.
-It then proceeds to spitting out binary data which the browser ... does what it can with (i.e. displays garbage).
++ every once in a while the device spits out a HTTP header to trick a browser into believing it actually speaks HTTP.

++ it then proceeds to spitting out binary data which the browser ... does what it can with (i.e. displays garbage).

-    - data is dumped in chunks
++ data is dumped in chunks

-    - all chunks start with the header 0xAA 0x5A 0xB1
++ all chunks start with the header 0xAA 0x5A 0xB1

-    - the next two bytes are the chunk type
++ the next two bytes are the chunk type

-    - the chunk types seem to be either
++ the chunk types seem to be either

         0x80 <sub type>
         0xD0 <sub type>

-    - chunks of type 0x80 contains various config strings
++ chunks of type 0x80 contains various config strings

-    - chunks of type 0xD0 contains among other things data dump from sensors
++ chunks of type 0xD0 contains among other things data dump from sensors

-    - see hpump.py for details on parsing useful stuff out of the stream
++ see hpump.py for all the gory details